-6 In November 2015, ADBE shares were \$90 and 2016e EPS was \$1.90.
+6 During November 2015, ADBE shares were \$90 and 2016e EPS was \$1.90.

-with a free cash flow ("FCF") multiple mostly between 35x and 150x8 over the past several years.
+Another "prime" (pun intended) example of this higher for longer phenomenon for a well know company is one of our top holdings, Amazon.
+Amazon has often been viewed as "expensive" with a free cash flow ("FCF") multiple7 mostly between 35x and $150x^8$ over the past several years.
 When we initiated our position in February 2016 (at \$488 per share), AMZN's FCF multiple on our estimates had dipped to around 23x our 2016e FCF estimate of \$10 billion.
 We believed, from our modeling and field work, that the company's marginal profitability and free cash flow conversion were both at an inflection point with dramatic growth possible for both metrics over the next few years.
-At the time, FCF for the next three years was estimated by Wall Street to grow by 31% per year to \$23 billion for 20199.
-Actual FCF growth has been much more significant - at 45% per year - and now is expected to be \$30 billion for 2019.
-Based on its actual growth, when we initiated our position, AMZN shares traded at only 11x 2019 FCF.
-Today, Wall Street remains mostly bullish on the company and estimates that Amazon's FCF will grow by 42% per year for the next three years to \$66 billion for 2022.
-11 AMZN shares trade at a relatively reasonable rate of 15x this current 2022 Wall Street estimate for FCF.
-However, if FCF grows a bit faster at 55% per year to \$85 billion - which we think it will as we expect revenue to continue to grow at a high-teens rate and believe the company can continue to significantly increase margins while maintaining capital expenditures - AMZN shares currently trade at an even more attractive 11x 2022 FCF.
+At the time, FCF for the next three years was estimated by Wall Street to grow by 31% per year to \$23 billion9 for 2019.
+Actual FCF growth has been much more significant - at 45% per year - and now is expected to be \$30 billion for 2019.10 Based on its actual growth, when we initiated our position, AMZN shares traded at only 11x 2019 FCF.
+Today, Wall Street remains mostly bullish on the company and estimates that Amazon's FCF will grow by 42% per year for the next three years to \$66 billion for 2022.11 AMZN shares trade at a relatively reasonable rate of 15x this current 2022 Wall Street estimate for FCF.
+However, if FCF grows a bit faster at 55% per year to \$85 billion - which we think it will as we expect revenue to continue to grow at a high-teens rate and believe the company can continue to significantly increase margins while maintaining capital expenditures-AMZN shares currently trade at an even more attractive 11x 2022 FCF.

 Our goal for all of our considered investments is to accurately project the company's long term earnings potential (rather than be guided by Street numbers) and we especially look for those situations where we believe that the Street is dramatically underestimating the growth potential of even a well-liked firm.
-This "Higher for Longer" phenomenon describes a large portion of our portfolio as many of our holdings have exceeded estimates at similar or even greater rates than Adobe and Amazon including (but hardly limited to) such well known firms as Alphabet, CME, Visa, Mastercard, Microsoft, Booking, and Facebook.
-Each of these was also often thought of as "expensive" when we purchased our positions - only to have turned out to be great values as their 2018 EPS was (for this group) anywhere from 18% to 100% higher than what was estimated by Wall Street in 2015 and 2016.
+This "Higher for Longer" phenomenon describes a large portion of our long portfolio as many of our holdings have exceeded estimates at similar or even greater rates than Adobe and Amazon including (but hardly limited to) such well known firms as Alphabet, CME, Visa, Mastercard, Microsoft, Booking, and Facebook.
+Each of these was also often thought of as "expensive" when we purchased our positions - only to have turned out to be great values as their 2018 EPS was (for this group) anywhere from18% to 100% higher than what was estimated by Wall Street in 2015 and 2016.